 NSFW Violent: This section is for when a chat is not safe for work, but only due to violence sexual roleplay is not allowed in this section.

 NSFW Extreme: If you have the feeling that your roleplay might belong in the EXTREME NSFW section, then it probably does.
-This section holds gore, non-consensual sex, character death, any form of torture, kinks that may disturb those of lighter heart, drug abuse, pedophilia, incest, spouse/loved one abuse, extreme violence, or anything else that would be deemed illegal in society/anything that could offend someone.
+This section holds gore, non-consensual sex, character death, any form of torture, kinks that may disturb those of lighter heart, drug abuse, spouse/loved one abuse, extreme violence, things that within reason and within the allowed content on the site that could offend someone.
+This section does not permit using any situation that breach the terms of service of the site.
 Use logical judgement with deciding what tag your roleplay belongs under and do not be offended if someone on the NSFW tag asks you to move to the NSFW Extreme tag.

 IC and OOC are abbreviations for the terms "In character" and "Out of Character".
 Anything that is not part of the roleplay (IC chatting) is OOC chatting.
 Generally, OOC chatting is denoted by a pair of brackets enclosing the text, ((like this)).
 Many group chats will have rooms made specifically for OOC chatting.
 OOC specific chats do not require brackets, because there is no need for differentiation between IC and OOC chatting.